Dolce&Gabbana founders make video apology to China

 Zhang Ziyi, who starred in “Crouching Tiger, Hidden Dragon,” said on one of her social media accounts that the Italian brand had “disgraced itself.”
 Chinese pop idol Karry Wang and actress Dilireba, both Asia-Pacific brand ambassadors, have informed the company that they will terminate all cooperation.

+The fallout spread to Hong Kong on Friday with upscale department store Lane Crawford joining Chinese retailers who stopped selling Dolce&Gabbana merchandise.

+“With respect to our customers, we have removed the brand from all stores in mainland China, online and in Hong Kong,” Lane Crawford President Andrew Keith said in a statement.

-Dolce&Gabbana goods disappeared Thursday from major Chinese e-commerce sites including Alibaba’s Tmall and JD.com.
-A duty-free shop at the Haikou Meilan airport on China’s Hainan island also announced on social media that it had pulled all Dolce&Gabbana products.
+Dolce&Gabbana goods earlier disappeared from major Chinese e-commerce sites including Alibaba’s Tmall and JD.com.
+A duty-free shop at the Haikou Meilan airport on China’s Hainan island announced on social media that it had pulled all the company’s products.